TheLocust3/reader/README.md

 # Reader

-A minimal RSS reader written in OCaml, inspired by Feedly but without the bloat.
+A minimal RSS reader written in OCaml.
+Inspired by Feedly, but without the bloat.

 ## Local Development
 Barebones, totally local development environment.